Air Dams and Fan Shrouds

-Air flow through the radiator and condenser is vital for engine cooling, air conditioning and heater performance.
-The fan shroud should be inspected and replaced if damaged.
-Don't discard this part if it is damaged or doesn't fit properly.
-The shroud and its accompanying air dams are responsible for between 10 to 30% of the system's performance.
-Air shrouds and dams create low pressure behind the radiator and high pressure in front, drawing cool air through the condenser and radiator fins.
+Airflow through the radiator and condenser is vital for engine cooling, air conditioning, and heater performance.
+The fan shroud should be inspected and replaced if it is damaged or fits improperly.
+The shroud and its accompanying air dams are responsible for 10% to 30% of the system's performance.
+Air shrouds and dams create a low pressure behind the radiator and high pressure in front, drawing cool air through the condenser and radiator fins.
 A missing fan shroud could reduce cooling by a massive 50%.
-This part directs are flow, but also protects the fan and the technician working near it.
+This part directs airflow but also protects the fan and the technician working near it.

-The fan shroud improves air flow at low speeds and idle.
-Many air dam systems in use today improve air flow at highway speeds as well.
-This air flow created by vehicle movement is considered ram air, because it's forced through the condenser and radiator by vehicle movement and speed.
-Check these parts to insure that they are installed and fastened correctly.
+The fan shroud improves airflow at low speeds and idle.
+Air dams improve airflow at highway speeds.
+They're not just for scrapping curbs; they direct airflow and create a low-pressure area that cools the radiator and condenser at highway speeds.
+The airflow created by vehicle movement is considered ram air because it's forced through the condenser and radiator by vehicle movement and speed.
+Check these parts to ensure that they are installed and fastened correctly.